MoralisWeb3/docs/docs/01-web3-data-api/evm/nft-api/how-to-get-all-nft-transfers-in-a-block.md

 First [register](/web3-data-api/get-your-api-key) your Moralis account and get your Moralis API Key.

-Once you have your Moralis API Key, install [Moralis SDK](/docs/moralis-sdk) in your project.
+Once you have your Moralis API Key, install the Moralis SDK in your project.

 ```shell npm
 npm install moralis @moralisweb3/common-evm-util